wvanderp/awesome-dutch-osint/README.md

 ### 📰 Delpher

-Delpher is a big newspaper archive.
+Delpher is an extensive newspaper archive.
 It collected many big and small newspapers from 1618 to 1995.
 They are freely readable and fully searchable.

 <https://www.delpher.nl/>

+### 📡 WebSDR

+WebSDR is a software-defined radio receiver that can be accessed over the internet.
+It can be used to listen to radio signals from all over the world.

+There are many WebSDR stations in the Netherlands, and they can be found on the <http://websdr.org/> website.

+The most popular WebSDR station in the Netherlands is the one in Twente.
+It can be found at <http://websdr.ewi.utwente.nl:8901/>.